 - Biomedical information systems

 Popular Career Options

 Individuals who hold a bachelor's degree in biotechnical engineering have the education and training necessary to work in the fields of agriculture and food science.
 They may take jobs as:

 - Food technologist

 - Crop scientist

-A graduate degree program in biotechnology engineering can prepare individuals for further study at the doctoral level or careers in the fields of biology, medicine and food science.
+A master's degree program in biotechnology engineering can prepare individuals for further study at the doctoral level or careers in the fields of biology, medicine and food science.
 Specific roles might include:

 - Clinical research coordinator

 - Plant breeder

 A Ph.D. program in biotechnology engineering can prepare graduates for work as biotechnical scientists.
 Biotechnical scientists primarily perform research and help to develop new processes or products.
 According to the U.S. Bureau of Labor Statistics (www.bls.gov), the related field of biochemistry and biophysics was expected to grow 19% from 2012-2022.
 These professionals made a median annual salary of about $84,940 in May 2014.
 Biomedical engineering positions (another related field to biotechnical engineering) were predicted to grow 27% from 2012-2022, which was much faster than average.
 Biomedical engineers earned a median yearly salary of $86,950 in May 2014, reported the BLS.